-If a workplace injury requires medical attention or prevents you from performing your job duties, an experienced workers’ compensation attorney at Lowe Eklund Wakefield Co., LPA can help.
-Proudly serving Ohio’s workers, our team is dedicated to assisting employees and families affected by on-the-job injuries.
+If a workplace injury requires medical attention or prevents you from performing your job duties, an experienced work related injury lawyer at Lowe Eklund Wakefield Co., LPA can help.
+Our team is dedicated to assisting employees and families affected by on-the-job injuries.

-With years of experience analyzing injury claims, we will identify all potential sources of benefits, assistance, and compensation available in your case.
-Through meticulous and aggressive representation, our team can help you pursue all financial options to help you cope with the injuries and disabilities associated with lifting injuries.
+We have years of experience analyzing injury claims and will identify all potential sources of benefits, assistance, and compensation available in your case.
+Our team can help you pursue all financial options to help you cope with the injuries and disabilities associated with lifting injuries through meticulous and aggressive representation.

 Nearly anyone can suffer a work-related lifting injury.
 While lifting injuries are more common in certain professions, even repetitive lifting of small items in office or retail settings can result in severe impairment.
 Age, fitness level, and pre-existing conditions can also contribute to injuries in professions with relatively low physical demands.

 While anyone injured performing work-related lifting should contact an attorney, professions with a notable risk of lifting injuries include: